Dave Bickers: Motorcycling career

 In 1967, he won the Swedish and Luxembourg Grand Prix events and improved to third place in the season final classification behind World Champion, Paul Friedrichs and Vice-Champion, Jeff Smith.
 He also helped the British team win the 1967 Motocross des Nations event over the Swedish and Belgian teams.
 The 1967 triumph would be the last Motocross des Nations victory for a British team until 1994.

 After the 1967 world championships, Bickers joined his ČZ factory teammates Joël Robert and Roger De Coster, along with Husqvarna teammates, Torsten Hallman Åke Jonsson and Arne Kring, in a series of exhibition races in the United States that had been organized by Edison Dye, the American importer for Husqvarna motorcycles.
 The exhibition races served as a means to introduce the sport of motocross to an American audience, and eventually led to the formation of the Inter-AM and Trans-AMA motocross series that helped to popularize the sport of motocross in the United States.

 As one of the first European riders to race in the United States, Bickers helped to introduce Americans to the sport of motocross.
-He placed second in the 1970 and 1971 Inter-AMA Motocross series behind CZ teammate Vlastimil Valek.
+He raced in the 1970 Inter-AM Motocross Series and he placed second in the 1971 Inter-AMA motocross series behind ČZ teammate Vlastimil Válek.
 He also competed in the Trans-AMA motocross series in 1971 and 1972.

 Bickers won 38 individual heat races and 18 Grand Prix victories during his world championship racing career.
-He won two 250cc European Motocross Championships (1960, 1961), five 250cc British motocross national championships (1960, 1962-1965) and one 500cc British national motocross championship (1966).
+He won two 250cc European Motocross Championships (1960, 1961), five 250cc British Motocross Championships (1960, 1962–1965) and one 500cc British national motocross championship (1966).
 He was a member of two victorious British Trophée des Nations teams (1961, 1962) and one victorious British Motocross des Nations team (1966).
 Bickers was the top individual points scorer at the 1962 Trophée des Nations event and the 1966 Motocross des Nations event.

 Bickers was the UK importer for the 250 cc and 360 cc CZ scramblers together with a trials bike, followed by CZ roadsters and Jawa models in 1973, selling both marques initially from his premises at Woodbridge Road, Ipswich, Suffolk, followed by a move to Farthing Road Industrial Estate, Ipswich.